ptfmiller/toptal-test/billboard.md

 Ideally, to measure the differential impact of the billboard, we would be able to run a controlled test, where some people see the billboard, and some people *who are the same in every other way* do not, and we know who belongs to each category.
 Obviously this is not possible.

 Here are a few alternatives:
-+ Attempt to spatially target some portion of people (e.g. downtown SF) while excluding another portion that is somewhat comparable (e.g. Palo Alto).
++ Attempt to spatially target some portion of people (e.g. downtown SF) while excluding another portion that is somewhat comparable (e.g. South SF).
 Observe what lift you see in any stage of your funnel from a time period before the ad is placed through some time period after the ad is taken down for both groups.
 Compare the growth in interest for the area targeted vs. the area without the ad.
 + Include a "how did you first hear about us" simple question for new clients signing up, which includes the billboard.
 + Include something that incentivises prospective clients to give some information from the billboard when they sign up.
 For example, a discount code.
 + Combination of these

 One important assumption is that when someone registers with us, we are able to know their location.
 If there is an address that the client fills in, that will probably do the trick.

+### Valuation

 Once you have measured, it's a simple matter of determining whether the clients you obtained were worth the cost of the campaign.
 I would want to assign some value to our new clients based on what we know about our current clients, and their similarity to them.
 If we have good assumptions around the number of jobs, number of contractors/job, length of job, price we charge/time, and our revenue margin, it's a simple calculation: our revenue = number of jobs * number of contractors/job * length of job * price/time * our revenue margin.